ikkiuchi/active_serialize/README.md

 # ActiveSerialize

-Provide a very simple way to transform ActiveRecord data into Hash output.
+Provide a very simple way to transform ActiveRecord data into Hash.

 ## Installation